 Note 6 – This process avoids the blueberries sinking to the bottom of the muffin.
 If you are using frozen blueberries, it avoids the batter becoming discoloured (as blueberries thaw, they can change the batter colour to a green/grey).
 The extra step also allows for a beautiful, big, fluffy, crunchy muffin top.
 You can however fold the blueberries into the batter if you prefer.

-MAKE AHEAD AND LEFTOVERS – Refrigerate up to 3 days (to retain moisture).
-Freeze the muffins in a reusable zip-lock bag or airtight container for up to 3 months.
-Microwave for 30 seconds to defrost or allow to thaw in the fridge overnight or on the counter for 30 minutes.
+Refrigerate for up to 3 days (to retain moisture).
+Freeze the muffins in a reusable snaplock bag or airtight container for up to 3 months.
+Microwave for 30 seconds to thaw, or allow to thaw in the fridge overnight or on the counter for 30 minutes.

 - Prep Time: 8 mins